rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove Asset Group Tags

-Remove all tags from an asset group
+This action is used to remove all tags from an asset group

 ##### Input